discolabs/disco_app/README.md

 1. Ensure the CHANGELOG is up to date by reviewing all commits since the last release;
+2. Ensure the UPGRADING file contains all necessary instructions for upgrading an application to the latest version of the gem.
-2. Ensure the README is accurate and up to date by reviewing all commits since the last release;
+3. Ensure the README is accurate and up to date by reviewing all commits since the last release;
-3. Update `lib/disco_app/version.rb` with the new version number;
+4. Update `lib/disco_app/version.rb` with the new version number;
-4. Run `bundle install` to update `Gemfile.lock` with the new version number;
+5. Run `bundle install` to update `Gemfile.lock` with the new version number;
-5. Update references to the latest version number in the README;
+6. Update references to the latest version number in the README;
-6. Create a new commit with a commit message `vX.Y.Z`, where `X.Y.Z` is the version number;
+7. Create a new commit with a commit message `vX.Y.Z`, where `X.Y.Z` is the version number;
-7. Tag the new commit with a tag `X.Y.Z`;
+8. Tag the new commit with a tag `X.Y.Z`;
-8. `git push && git push --tags` to push the new release.
+9. `git push && git push --tags` to push the new release.

 See [an example release commit][].